propelorm/Propel/documentation/04-relationships.markdown

 Databases typically use a cross-reference table, or junction table, to materialize the relationship.
 For instance, if the `user` and `group` tables are related by a many-to-many relationship, this happens through the rows of a `user_group` table.
 To inform Propel about the many-to-many relationship, set the `isCrossRef` attribute of the cross reference table to true:

+>**Warning**<br />Use only `isCrossRef` with a middle table that is design the same way as the example (user_group), two foreign keys that are also primary keys.
+If you use a different schema for the middle table, use it at your own risk

 {% highlight xml %}
 <table name="user">
   <column name="id" type="INTEGER" primaryKey="true" autoIncrement="true"/>